 Q: What draws immigrant communities to U.S. cities like Santa Ana?

-The U.S. is responsible for so destabilization of other countries around the world.
-It’s why so many people are migrating to the U.S. Santa Ana is overwhelmingly Mexican, but there are lots of people from El Salvador, Guatemala, Honduras — we know the issues they have in their countries [because of U.S. destabilization].
+The U.S. is responsible for the destabilization of other countries around the world.
+It’s why so many people are migrating to the U.S. Santa Ana is overwhelmingly Mexican, but there are lots of people from El Salvador, Guatemala, Honduras—we know the issues they have in their countries [because of U.S. destabilization].
 They’re not coming because they want to but because they’re being forced to migrate to Santa Ana.
 We’ve lived through the colonial project for 525 years.
-Gentrification is colonialism, it’s part of a system that wants to see us poor, that doesn’t want to see us thrive.
+Gentrification is colonialism.
+It’s part of a system that wants to see us poor, that doesn’t want to see us thrive.

 Q: What does resistance to gentrification look like in art, culture, and everyday life?

-When I see people bumping corridos (YouTube) down Flower Street, that to me is a way of fighting our oppression.
+When I see people bumping corridos (YouTube) down Flower Street, that, to me, is a way of fighting our oppression.
 Our existence as residents of Santa Ana is already political.
-Every day, we meet señoras when we’re canvassing, we start talking about rent cont,rol and then in a few minutes we’re talking shit on cops.
+Every day, we meet señoras when we’re canvassing, we start talking about rent control, and then in a few minutes, we’re talking shit on cops.
 Our community knows.
-They don’t have the academic language for it but they know: these are the conditions that we’re in and they’re not right.
+They don’t have the academic language for it, but they know: these are the conditions we’re in, and they’re not right.
 That they could live in a world where that doesn’t exist.
 And that’s what keeps us going, knowing that our people know, that our señoras know, and they’re the backbone of our community.